jvillste/pwcopy/README.md

 Install Bitwarden CLI and Clojure.

-Create a keychain called "secret" with keychain app.
+Create a keychain called "secret" with the keychain app.
 Set it to lock after 5 minutes of inactivity.

 Optionally add symlink to your `~/bin` with `ln -s <path to this repository>/pwcopy ~/bin/pwcopy`.